Where are you located?

 Are there forms to fill out before beginning our work together?

 Yes.
-There are several forms to be completed, including a Notice of Privacy Practices, Informed Consent, and Practice policies.
+There are several forms to be completed, including a Notice of Privacy Practices, Informed Consent, Practice policies, and an Intake Questionnaire.
 These will be sent to you electronically after scheduling your first session.

 What are your qualifications?